 Once you’ve ridden a valiant Mongolian horse across the steppe, there’s no going back.
 Mongolia will be etched in your heart forever.
 You’ll be dreaming of splashing through pristine alpine rivers, galloping across the infinite plains, feeling a crisp Siberian breeze urging you onwards, and connecting with some of the friendliest, most generous people on earth.

 So it’s with immense excitement that we invite you on our exclusive Golden Eagle Festival Ride.
 We cherish the land of the nomad, the land of the shaman and the ger, where horses are not only the lifeblood of the people, but their heart and soul.
 The legendary Eagle Festival is celebrated by the Kazakhs in western Mongolia and showcases the ancient art of eagle hunting, alongside other traditional nomad games.
-Far from the tourist crowds of the larger festivals, we’ll be the honoured guests of a local eagle hunting family, and witnessing the only Eagle Festival to include the release of golden eagles back into the wild as part of its program, a truly lump-in-the-throat occasion.
-As Globetrotters, we’ll have the unique privilege of taking part in this very special festival.
-To not only ride into the festival, on their spirited native horses, manes flowing in the breeze, but to have the opportunity to take part IN the nomadic games…if this very act doesn’t leave a mark on your soul forever, nothing will.
+Far from the tourist crowds of the larger festivals, you’ll be the honoured guests of a local eagle hunting family, and witnessing the only Eagle Festival to include the release of golden eagles back into the wild as part of its program – a truly lump-in-the-throat occasion.
+As globetrotters, you’ll have the unique privilege of not only riding into the festival, but also taking part in the nomadic games!
+If this very act doesn’t leave a mark on your soul forever, nothing will.

 Fast Facts